circlefin/verite/packages/docs/verite/patterns/identifier.md

 - the ability for issuers, verifiers, and holder wallets to resolve DIDs without relying on a specific tenant or chain

 In general, DID method options will be influenced by a broader set of criteria relevant to all roles in the VC ecosystem, a comprehensive consideration of which is available in the [DID Method Rubric](https://w3c.github.io/did-rubric).

+## Wallet-based versus Address-based Holder Identification Schemes

+Depending on the trust model and architecture, and crucially on the liability and control structure around a given wallet, Verite issuers may prefer to issue claims (and downstream dapps interpret those claims) either about:
+1. a specific blockchain address, or
+2. a wallet controller (i.e. legal or natural person) via an internal representation of that wallet's control structure identified by a full-featured, fit-for-purpose DID.

+For example, an identity-verification process that provides identity assurance over a multi-address or multi-chain wallet is better served by a full-featured user-controlled on-chain DID (i.e. [`did:ion`](https://identity.foundation/ion/)).
+Conversely, in a situation where identity-verification and wallet-binding are better done separately for each address controlled by an entity (or where relying parties prefer to identify counterparties exclusively by on-chain addresses), the blockchain address itself can be the subject of claims, expressed as a generative [`did:pkh`](https://github.com/w3c-ccg/did-pkh/blob/main/did-pkh-method-draft.md) for maximum compatibility across contexts and interoperability with other Verite implementations.

+Note that this crucial distinction has ramifications throughout the implementation for how credentials are presented and verified.